-Interestingly, an important fact that is ignored by many in the industry is that if an investment falls in value by 30 percent, it has to rise by 43 per cent just to break even and if it falls by 50 percent, it needs to rise 100 percent just to break even.
-How many of you are aware that the average market recovery following a major bear market correction like we experienced with the Global Financial Crisis (GFC) is around 30 percent in the first year, which means it takes over three years for investors to get back to square one.
+Interestingly, an important fact that is ignored by many in the industry is that if an investment falls in value by 30 percent, it has to rise by 43 percent just to break even and if it falls by 50 percent, it needs to rise 100 percent just to break even.
+How many of you are aware that the average market recovery following a major bear market correction, like we experienced with the Global Financial Crisis (GFC), is around 30 percent in the first year, which means it takes over three years for investors to get back to square one?

 I believe many investors would much rather recover 15 percent from using a stop loss than be faced with the significant losses experienced during a major market correction.
-While no one can accurately predict the share market 100 percent of the time, to ignore that all share markets suffer falls of 20 percent plus every four to five years or by around 50 percent every 20 years is like sticking your head in the sand when a tsunami is coming.
+While no one can accurately predict the stock market 100 percent of the time, to ignore that all share markets suffer falls of 20 percent plus every four to five years or by around 50 percent every 20 years is like sticking your head in the sand when a tsunami is coming.

 The advantages of timing the stock market

-For those in the know, timing the market is everything.
-Timing the market is about buying low and selling high, which is where the small investor has a huge advantage over fund managers.
+For those in the know, timing the stock market is everything.
+Timing the stock market is about buying low and selling high, which is where the small investor has a huge advantage over fund managers.
 Getting it right will alleviate the problems associated with having your capital tied up for years in unproductive investments.
 Unlike fund managers, who must invest your capital when they receive it irrespective of whether the market is rising or falling, you have the flexibility to diversify the timing of your entry to ensure you only invest when the market is rising.

 Timing the stock market is about protecting your capital

 As I mentioned previously, timing the stock market is about risk management.
-However, a common misconception held by many who trade the share market is that they only need to be armed with the knowledge of how to pick the best trades but this ignores the importance of knowing when to exit.
+However, a common misconception held by many who trade the share market is that they only need to be armed with the knowledge of how to pick stocks to invest in, but this ignores the importance of knowing when to exit.
 One of the most important aspects to successfully trading the stock market is to protect your capital.
 In the event that you are wrong and the stock price moves against you, it is imperative that you apply a stop loss before entering a trade.
 A stop loss is simply a price point where you sell a stock to preserve capital if the trade turns against you.

 Remember, successfully trading the stock market is about cutting your losses short and letting your profits run.
 So it’s distressing to see many individuals taking on large losses and cutting profits.
 Recently, I was reading an interesting article on Forex traders that proves my point.